Last Updated on January 20, 2021 by Julia Wilson

 The average munchkin stands around 8-9 inches from the ground to the shoulders compared to an average cat who stands around 12 inches tall.

-The mutation which caused Blackberry and Blueberry to have short legs likely came about due to a spontaneous mutation.
+The mutation carried by Blackberry and Blueberry likely came about due to a spontaneous mutation.
 Mutations happen all the time, some are viable, some are non-viable.

-There is no evidence that munchkin cats are any more or less hypoallergenic than other breeds of cat.
+There is no evidence that Munchkins are any more or less hypoallergenic than other breeds of cat.
 Interestingly, for allergy sufferers, Purina announced it has developed a cat diet designed to manage allergies to cats.
-Fel d1, a type of protein which originates in cat saliva and is a major cause of cat allergies in humans, can be counteracted by an egg-based ingredient which contains Fel d1 antibodies to neutralise Fel d1.